kost/fujprog/README.md

 # NOTE on Windows Drivers

-The JTAG features of this ujprog cannot be used concurrently with OpenOCD.
+The JTAG features of this fujprog cannot be used concurrently with OpenOCD.

 In order to use OpenOCD with the ULX3S, the `libusbK` dirvers are needed.
 One way of manually changing the drivers is to use [Zadig](https://zadig.akeo.ie/).
-The problem with using the `libusbK` drivers is that this ujprog will no longer work, as it needs the FTDI drivers.
+The problem with using the `libusbK` drivers is that this fujprog will no longer work, as it needs the FTDI drivers.

 ## Change ULX3S Driver to libusbK using Zadig
 The ULX3S is using the FTDI drivers if it shows up in the Device Manager - Ports (COM & LPT)